q3769/conseq4j/README.md

 This style further decouples the runnable tasks from their executors, by avoiding the secondary bucket hashing.
 The sequence key's hash code is directly used to locate the corresponding (pooled) sequential executor.
 That eliminates the secondary hash collision, so unrelated tasks will not unfairly block each other from executing.
 As a trade-off, though, more synchronization checks exist.
-This style may better suit workloads that are more sensitive on individual response-time.
+This style may better suit workloads that are more sensitive on individual task's immediate execution time.

 #### The API: